spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/assign_wcs_reference_files.rst

 DISTORTION
 ::::::::::

-The distortion reference file contains an astropy compound model.
+The distortion reference file contains a combination of astropy models.
+For the MIRI Imager this file contains a polynomial and filter-dependent offsets.
+For the MIRI MRS, NIRCAM, NIRISS, and FGS the model is a combination of polynomials.
 :model: Transform from detector to an intermediate frame (instrument dependent).